SanjeevaRDodlapati/QeMLflow/reports/active/framework_status.md

-# ChemML Framework Status Report
+# QeMLflow Framework Status Report

 ## Overview

-The ChemML project has been transformed into a **production-ready chemical machine learning framework** with comprehensive testing, validation, and documentation.
+The QeMLflow project has been transformed into a **production-ready chemical machine learning framework** with comprehensive testing, validation, and documentation.

 ## Core Architecture